adritasharma/Kubernetes_GettingStarted/README.md

     - Red Hat OpenShift
     - Amazon Elastic Container Service
-    - Amazon ECS for Kubernetes
+    - Amazon ECS for Kubernetes (EKS)
     - Azure Kubernetes Service
     - Google Kubernetes Engine

+### EKS - Elastic Kubernetes Service

+It is a managed service that makes it easy to run Kubernetes on AWS without needing to install or operate our own Kubernetes control pane or worker nodes.